PaulskPt/ESP32-S2_Kaluga_1.3_CPY9.0.0_MSFS2020_GPRMA_RX/README.md

 ## ToDo

 The intention is to add WiFi connection and retrieve datetime stamps from an NTP server to update the internal RTC.
+WiFi communication is already prepared in the current script.